kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 {
   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "How to typecheck data from an external source", "description": "Be able to trust the data you fetch.
+  "title": "How to type-check data from an external source", "description": "Be able to trust the data you fetch.
 Slaying a UI antipattern with TypeScript and React (part 3).", "image": "images/article-covers/damsel-in-distress.jpg", "published": "2020-04-23",